namhyung/uftrace/INSTALL.md

 QUICK GUIDE
 ===========

-On Linux distros, following commands will build and install uftrace from source.
+On Linux distros, the following commands will build and install uftrace from source.

     $ sudo misc/install-deps.sh    # optional for advanced features
     $ ./configure                  # --prefix can be used to change install dir